iae aa eia

 Lives in Recife, PE, Brazil

 Joined on Jan 13, 2011

 The first camera I have ever shot with was my mother's, a Kodak Instamatic 177XF.
 In the 90's, it happened to me to work as a photographer, but I always had problems working by myself (lazy at doing marketing) and I didn't care to find a partner.
-What I needed was someone to deal with the marketing thing, promoting my work.
+What I needed was someone to promote my work.

 The first contact I had with photography literature in English was in 1993.
-I lived in Natal.
-I was riding my bicycle and, passing by a supermarket, I decided to stop at its newsstand for a quick look at the magazines.
+I lived in a city called Natal.
+I was riding my bicycle when I decided to stop at the newsstand of a supermarket for a quick look at the magazines.
 I wasn't looking for anything in particular and didn't intend to buy anything, but then I saw that beautiful red glossy cover with lots of SLRs on it.
 It was the December 1993 edition of Petersen's PHOTOgraphic magazine.
-I didn't say word, but I reacted inside as if saying, "Wow, what is this?!"
+I didn't say a word, but my reaction inside was as if saying, "Wow, look at this!"
 I had never seen such an appealing cover (uncommon to Brazilian magazines at that time) and that rich content in terms of equipment.
-Having bought one, I also bought a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator, and spent the whole month trying to translate most of the magazine and converting feet to meters and inches to mm and cm, and pounds and ounces to kgs.
+Having bought one, I also bought a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator, and spent the whole month trying to translate most of the magazine and converting feet to meters, inches to mm and cm, and pounds and ounces to kgs.
 I continued to buy issues of that magazine for the next 6 months.
 At first, equipment ads, cameras and lenses guides and articles, and shopping catalogs where the sections I read the most.